 ...The text is matched with Christy’s cheery, hazy illustrations, focusing on the family’s curly haired girl and her towheaded little brother.
 Fans of the previous book, and those libraries with high demand for Christmas fare, won’t be disappointed.

-The class creates a word-bank that they can use to write a three lined poem.
-They color the illustration, print their words on the poem, and publish it!
+The class creates a word-bank to use in writing a three lined poem on a leaf cutout .
+They color the illustration, print their words on the poem, and publish it.
 About 15 minutes.
 The coloring can be done before or after the activity.

 ADVANCED GRADES WILL CREATE THEIR OWN 8-PAGE BOOK.

 I WILL COME FOR WHOLE DAY.
 I PREFER TO VISIT CLASSROOMS*